sofiabarragan/website/content/project/bayes_cap/index.md

 <img src="/media/bayes/plot_16.png" width="100%" height="100%" />
 </center>

 Our simulations are relatively consistent.
 However, these simulated distributions are much more variable than the simulated distributions we saw in our non-citizen rent model.
-Importantly, it also seems our simulated normal posterior distributions had higher variance than the observed data, just like the non-hierarchical model.
+Importantly, it also seems our simulated normal posterior distributions had higher variance than the observed data.
+That is likely because the mean rental prices themselves are not perfectly normally distributed.
+Theoretically, we could change our likelihood model to adjust for the skew, but for now, this is good!

 ### Model 6: Eviction Count